Fathom (1967 film): Cast

 As appearing in screen credits (main roles identified):

 Production

 Development

-The film was made by 20th Century Fox to cash in on the success of the Modesty Blaise comic strip and film.
+The film was made by 20th Century Fox to cash in on the Modesty Blaise comic strip and film, which featured a female secret agent.
 It was written by Lorenzo Semple Jr and directed by Leslie Martinson who had just made the film of the TV show Batman.
 Semple says the studio were attracted by the fact that he and Martinson had made Batman so quickly and cheaply.